Despite her injury, Sue Bird has still been a vocal leader for the Storm and women’s athletics

 “A lot of people might say, ‘Just shut up and dribble’ or whatever it is that you do, and my response to that is that it becomes really hard because people challenge you when you ask questions, you have to use your platform,” Bird said.
 “Being on the inside with Megan, it is pretty wild to have the president tweet at you.
 My take on it is just, I’ve been playing professional sports for a long time.
 We won last year and we weren’t even invited [to go to the White House].
 It used to be nonpartisan but now has a line in the sand.

 “To me this isn’t a matter of tax reform or things of that nature.
-This is about treating people with respect and treating people like their human just like you are, that’s where I stand with it.
+This is about treating people with respect and treating people like they’re human just like you are, that’s where I stand with it.
 It’s what I believe in.
 It’s very similar to what Megan believes in.”

 Bird also used the platform to explain her stance on the current movement toward equal pay within women’s athletics, comparing the USWNT’s lawsuit with the WNBA.